Design Guide

 RFID / NFC Badge

 A common choice for organizations with existing access control infrastructure — employees use the same badge to enter the building and open their locker.
-The lock hardware is specified by the customer or distributor; HAMILTON cabinets are built to accommodate it cleanly.
+Lock hardware is specified by the customer or distributor; HAMILTON cabinets are built to accommodate it cleanly.

 Keypad / PIN